 Recent research in China suggests that, because astragalus is an antioxidant, it may help people with severe forms of heart disease, relieving symptoms, lowering cholesterol levels, and improving heart function.
 At low-to-moderate doses, astragalus has few side effects.
 However, it does interact with a number of other herbs and prescription medications.
 Astragalus may also be a mild diuretic, meaning it helps rid the body of excess fluid.

-Astragalus is a perennial plant, about 16 - 36 inches tall, that is native to the northern and eastern parts of China as well as Mongolia and Korea.
-It has hairy stems with leaves made up of 12 - 18 pairs of leaflets.
+Astragalus is a perennial plant, about 16 to 36 inches tall, that is native to the northern and eastern parts of China, as well as Mongolia and Korea.
+It has hairy stems with leaves made up of 12 to 18 pairs of leaflets.
 The root is the medicinal part of the plant, and is usually harvested from 4-year-old plants.